-Three-man crew launches to space station as U.S. steps up research
+Three-man crew reaches space station as U.S. boosts research

 NASA does not oversee the Russian staff, which was reduced to two in April until a long-delayed research module joins the station next year.

-Previously, Russia flew three cosmonauts, with the remaining three positions filled by a combination of European, Japanese, Canadian and U.S. astronauts.
+Previously, Russia flew three cosmonauts, with the remaining three positions filled by a combination of European, Japanese, Canadian and U.S. astronauts, who are trained and overseen by NASA.

 By the end of next year, NASA intends to begin flying astronauts aboard space taxis under development by SpaceX and Boeing.
 Both spaceships have room for a fourth seat, bumping the station’s overall crew size to seven once Russia returns to full staffing.